vbrusca/LoxLang/README.md

 6. Support for multi-line comments with nested multi-line comments.
 7. Support for a generic, easily extensible function called "sys" that's first argument is a string indicating what code to run.
 Used as a quick an easy way to integrate the Lox interpreter into an application environment.
 8. Arbitrary number of function arguments via special handling of an arity value of -1.
-9. Support for retrieving the script to execute from a URL.
+9. **Support for retrieving the script to execute from a URL.
-10. Support for retrieving a globals script to run from a URL.
+10. **Support for retrieving a globals script to run from a URL.
-11. Support for returning a global variable after script execution to a URL.
+11. **Support for returning a global variable after script execution to a URL.

+** With this support Lox can act as a data driven execution subsystem in part of a larger application where the language has been integrated to some extent using globals, "sys", or other customizations.

 # Developers
 Victor G. Brusca